Thelastpoet/service-marketplace/MIGRATION.md

-# Niche Migration Guide: Transforming Your Service Marketplace
+# Niche Migration Guide: Transforming Your Shule za Kenya

 ## Overview
 This guide provides a comprehensive plan for migrating the service marketplace template from one niche to another (e.g., from DumpQuote.co to MedSpaQuote.co).
 The architecture is designed to be niche-agnostic with configuration-driven content.